This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Prepare the Tomato-Garlic sauce or pour a store-bought sauce into a sauce pan and let it warm up while you make the malfatti.

-• Unwrap the ricotta cheese from the cheesecloth; the texture should be pretty dry and crumbly.
+• After removing the moisture from the ricotta, the texture should be pretty dry and crumbly.
 Put the cheese into a large bowl and break it up with a fork.

-• In a small dish, add the eggs and whip them briefly with a fork, add the eggs, grated Parmigiano-Reggiano, nutmeg and lemon zest to the ricotta mixture.
-Mix until well combined.
+• In a small dish, beat the eggs briefly with a fork.
+Add the eggs, grated Parmigiano-Reggiano, nutmeg, and lemon zest to the ricotta mixture and stir until everything is well combined.

-• Taste and season with salt, the cheese is salty so you may not need to add additional salt.
-Stir in the flour.
+• Taste the mixture and season with salt, keeping in mind that the cheese adds saltiness, you may not need much.
+Stir in the flour until fully incorporated.

-• Dust a pie plate generously with all-purpose flour.
-Coat a sheet tray generously with semolina flour (or all-purpose flour).
+• Add a scoop of all-purpose flour to a shallow dish (I used a pie plate).
+Coat a sheet tray generously with semolina flour (or all-purpose flour if you don't have semolina).

 To cook and assemble: